Tobramycin

 Tobramycin is an aminoglycoside antibiotic derived from Streptomyces tenebrarius that is used to treat various types of bacterial infections, particularly Gram-negative infections.
 It is especially effective against species of Pseudomonas.

 It was patented in 1965, and approved for medical use in 1974.
 It is on the World Health Organization's List of Essential Medicines.
+In 2023, it was the 298th most commonly prescribed medication in the United States, with more than 400,000 prescriptions.

 Medical uses

-Like all aminoglycosides, tobramycin does not pass the gastro-intestinal tract, so for systemic use it can only be given intravenously or by injection into a muscle.
+Tobramycin does not pass the gastro-intestinal tract, so for systemic use it can only be given intravenously or by injection into a muscle.
 Eye drops and ointments (tobramycin only, Tobrex, or combined with dexamethasone, sold as Tobradex) and nebulised formulations both have low systemic absorption.
 The formulation for injection is branded Nebcin.
 The nebulised formulation (brand name Tobi) is indicated in the treatment of exacerbations of chronic infection with Pseudomonas aeruginosa in people diagnosed with cystic fibrosis.

-Tobrex eye drops are a 0.3% tobramycin sterile ophthalmic solution produced by Alcon Pharmaceuticals.
-Benzalkonium chloride 0.01% is added as a preservative.
-It is available by prescription only in Bulgaria, Hungary, the United States, and Canada.
-In certain countries, it is available over the counter, It is also available in Egypt as Tobrin eye drops produced by EIPICo, Tobrex, Tobradex and Tobrin are indicated in the treatment of superficial infections of the eye, such as bacterial conjunctivitis.
+Tobramycin eye drops (with or without dexamethasone) are indicated in the treatment of superficial infections of the eye, such as bacterial conjunctivitis.

 Tobramycin, in its injectable form, is also indicated for various severe or life-threatening infections caused by susceptible strains: sepsis, meningitis, lower respiratory tract infections, intra-abdominal infections, skin infections, bone infections, and skin structure infections, complicated and recurrent urinary tract infections.